Important student information

 Placement Assessment Preparation

-Placement assessment preparation is available to students seeking to place well initially or re-take placement assessments to improve their placement in writing, reading or math.
-Students can schedule an appointment to receive preparation resources and strategies on how to prepare to take the placement assessment.PLACEMENT
+Placement test preparation is available to students seeking to place well initially or re-test to improve their placement in English, reading, or math.
+Students can schedule an appointment to receive preparation resources and strategies on how to prepare to take the placement test through Testing Services via email@example.com or by calling 906-217-4053 for Main Campus or 906-302-3004 for West Campus.
+Tutoring requests can be made through the front reception desk of the Student Success Center in the HUB at the Main Campus or at the Student Success Center at West Campus in room 221.PLACEMENT

 Testing Services at Bay College provides proctored testing at both campuses for both online and traditional courses.
 For questions and proctored exam information, contact Testing Services on the campus in which you are testing at.
 Email Testing Services at Bay College or call 906-217-4035 (Main Campus - Escanaba, MI) 906-302-3200 (West Campus - Iron Mountain, MI).